christopherhaney/christopherhaney.github.io/posts/dlss.md

 ### Prioritizing Performance

-Conversely, you can make a game perform excellently by decreasing the complexity of the images that need to be rendered to play the game.
+Conversely, you can make a game perform very efficiently by decreasing the complexity of the graphics.

 <p align="center">
   <img src="/assets/dlss/dusk.gif" />